Deborah Platt Majoras: Career

+Federal Trade Commission

 Majoras was appointed as chair of the U.S. Federal Trade Commission by President George W. Bush in 2004.
 Majoras' tenure as FTC Chairperson was marked by the commission's strong efforts to protect and enhance consumer welfare.
 She focused on ensuring data security and protecting consumers from emerging frauds, such as identity theft, spyware and deceptive spam.

 In May 2006, she was appointed by President George W. Bush to be co-chair of the Identity Theft Task Force.
 Majoras focused on increasing the efficiency and transparency of the merger review process, implementing sound antitrust policy regarding intellectual property, increasing efforts to prevent anticompetitive government policies and strengthening cooperation with consumer and competition agencies around the world.

+In 2007, consumer groups urged Majoras to recuse herself from the FTC's probe of Google's DoubleClick.
+The groups noted that her husband, John Majoras, worked as an antitrust lawyer for Jones Day, which represented DoubleClick; the complaint noted that Deborah Majoras was previously employed at Jones Day.
+In response, the FTC's spokesperson stated they were reviewing the petition for recusal with the agency's chief ethics officer.
+On December 17, the FTC rebuffed the recusal, with Majoras stating that she did not have a conflict of interest as her husband no longer owned equity in the firm.

+Post-government career

 She left the FTC in 2008 to join Procter & Gamble as senior vice president and general counsel.
-Since 2010 she has been chief legal officer and secretary of P&G.
+Since 2010 she has been chief legal officer and secretary of P&G. She retired from Procter & Gamble in 2022.

 Majoras is a member of the American Bar Association's Section of Antitrust Law.
 She also served as a non-governmental advisor to the International Competition Network (ICN) and was named by President Bush to serve on the Antitrust Modernization Commission.
 She is a frequent speaker on competition and consumer protection policy issues to national and international audiences.

+Personal life

+Majoras is married to John Majoras, co-chair of the litigation practice at law firm Jones Day.